zendframework/zend-expressive/doc/book/container/zend-servicemanager.md

 - Define the final handler service in an environment specific file and use file globbing to merge files.

-In the first case, you would change the bootstrap example to look like this:
+In the first case, you would change the `config/services.php` example to look like this:

 ```php
 use Zend\ServiceManager\Config;